The Difference Between Bias-Based Policing & Criminal Profiling

 If you think your encounter with police was based on bias, remain calm and ask the officer the reason for the encounter.
 If you are not satisfied with the reason, respectfully ask the officer for his/her name and badge number.

 Then, contact the department's Professional Standards Division at 336-373-2468 from 8 am to 5 pm Mondays through Fridays or send us an e-mail.
-You may also call the Complaint Review Committee at 336-373-2038.
+You may also call the Police Community Review Board at 336-373-2038.

 To find out more about the complaint process, visit our How Are We Doing Web page.